docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Creates a new sequence with the given name, based on the specified preset (.sqpreset file).
+Creates a new :ref:`sequence` with the given name, based on the specified preset (.sqpreset file).

 **Parameters**